-The District Facilities Operations and Environmental Health and Safety Departments conduct Fall Evening Safety Strolls just before the time change in the fall semester to identify safety issues including but not limited to, trip hazards, lighting issues, broken equipment, fire hazards, needed landscaping, etc. In 2014, based on a safety survey conducted by the District Safety and Health Committee (DSHC), the District community was asked to join to cover more ground, provide additional eyes, and to have some fun while improving the safety of Sonoma County Junior College District.
+The District Facilities Operations and Environmental Health and Safety Departments conduct Fall Evening Safety Strolls just before the time change in the fall semester to identify safety issues including but not limited to, trip hazards, lighting issues, broken equipment, fire hazards, needed landscaping, etc. Based on these safety surveys conducted by the District Safety and Health Committee (DSHC), the District community is asked to join to cover more ground, provide additional eyes, and to have some fun while improving the safety of Sonoma County Junior College District.
 Campus shrubbery, trees and other vegetation are routinely trimmed and artificial lighting maintained with safety issues in mind.

-The District Safety and Health Committee (DSHC) also meets every two weeks to o bring representatives of the college community together to assist in the overall effort to maintain and improve a safe and healthy educational and working environment throughout the District.
+The District Safety and Health Committee (DSHC) also meets monthly, except in June and July, to bring representatives of the college community together to assist in the overall effort to maintain and improve a safe and healthy educational and working environment throughout the District.
 The mission of the District Safety and Health Committee is to identify, investigate, make recommendations, and communicate to the college community, on matters of safety and health that pertain to the educational and working environment throughout the District.

-The campus community is encouraged to report unsafe conditions, safety concerns, or exterior lighting issues to Facilities Operations at (707) 527-4231, Environmental Health & Safety at (707) 527-4803, or to District Police at (707) 527-1000.
+The campus community is encouraged to report unsafe conditions, safety concerns, or exterior lighting issues to Facilities Operations at (707)527-4231, Environmental Health & Safety at (707)527-4803 or to District Police at (707)527-1000.